Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals: Results

 In addition to the report of superconductivity, the experiments performed in Ref. \onlinecite{sun2023superconductivity} reveal a structural transition in \LNO{7} from a low-pressure {\it Amam} phase to a high-pressure {\it Fmmm} phase.
+Hence, we start by carrying out structural optimizations under pressure for \LNO{7} using first principles calculations.
+The experimental lattice parameters were adopted at the following pressures: P = 0, 5, 10, 15, 20, and 29.5 GPa \cite{Ling2000neutron, sun2023superconductivity}.
+With these lattice constants, the crystal structure for \LNO{7} was constructed in both the low-symmetry {\it Amam} and high-symmetry {\it Fmmm} space groups and the internal coordinates were fully relaxed.
 In order to analyze the implications of the change in space group, we start by looking at the evolution of the {\it Amam} and {\it Fmmm} phases under pressure, as summarized in Figure \ref{fig:struct}.
 We find that, from DFT calculations, the {\it Amam} phase naturally evolves to the {\it Fmmm} phase when using the experimental lattice constants and relaxing the internal atomic coordinates.
 The {\it Fmmm} phase becomes energetically more favorable than the {\it Amam} phase at around $\sim$10 GPa, in agreement with experiments \cite{sun2023superconductivity}.
-Coinciding with this pressure, the octahedral NiO$_{6}$ tilting of the ambient pressure structure is (nearly) suppressed as shown by the Ni-O-Ni interplanar bond angle (see Fig.~\ref{fig:struct}).
-Interestingly, if the crystal lattice is also allowed to relax, we find that contrary to the experiments, the material has a tendency to ``tetragonalize'' with the $a$ and $b$ lattice constants collapsing to the same value (see Appendix \ref{sec:addstruct}).
-This may point to the presence of oxygen deficiencies in the experiments, consistent with the transport data reporting a metal-to-insulator transition at low pressure \cite{sun2023superconductivity, zhang1994synthesis}.
+Coinciding with this pressure, the octahedral NiO$_{6}$ tilting of the ambient pressure structure is (nearly) suppressed as shown by the Ni-O-Ni interplanar bond angle (see Fig.~\ref{fig:struct}), in agreement with other work \cite{geisler2023structure, zhang2023structural}.
+Interestingly, if the crystal lattice is also allowed to relax, we find that contrary to initial X-ray diffraction (XRD) experiments, the material has a tendency to ``tetragonalize'' towards an I4/mmm structure with the $a$ and $b$ lattice constants collapsing to the same value (see Supplementary Note 1).
+Our results are in agreement with more recent XRD experiments performed at lower temperature that point towards the presence of an $I4/mmm$ structure in La$_3$Ni$_2$O$_7$ under pressure \cite{wang2023i4mmmexp}.
 Note that the suppression of the NiO$_{6}$ octahedra tilts still takes place in the relaxations allowing for both lattice constants and internal coordinates to be optimized.
-We present a discussion on the potential role that variations in the oxygen stoichiometry may play in the electronic structure of \LNO{7} in Appendix~\ref{sec:Ov}.
+The discrepancy between the experimentally resolved and calculated structure could arguably also be due to the presence of oxygen deficiencies in the samples, consistent with transport data reporting a metal-to-insulator transition at low pressure \cite{sun2023superconductivity, zhang1994synthesis, filamentary}.
+We present a discussion on the potential role that variations in the oxygen stoichiometry may play in the electronic structure of \LNO{7} in the next section.